Jupiter Open Space Program

 Jupiter is a community that values and benefits from its natural environment.
 From its founding in 1925 through the early 1990's, development in Jupiter occurred at a very slow pace.
 This changed with the sale of the John D. MacArthur Foundation lands, which were largely undisturbed natural habitat.
 These lands included parcels that were transformed into projects such as Abacoa, the Bear's Club, and Trump National Golf Club among others.
 Recognizing the diminishing amount of undisturbed natural areas, in 2004, Council approved placing an open space bond referendum for $17 million on the ballot, with the goals of preserving and protecting remaining areas of rare and sensitive natural habitat and linking existing preserve areas and waterways.
 Jupiter residents overwhelmingly voted in favor of the bond referendum, which led to the creation of the Town's Open Space Program.

-With over 400 acres of preserve land already in public ownership and an additional 800 acres of town and county parks, the Town was able to protect many additional acres of preserve land as a result of the Open Space bond referendum.
+In total, more than 1,300 acres are now preserved in Jupiter, with over 400 acres in public ownership and an additional 800 in Town and county parks.
 Some of the land acquisition and subsequent management was accomplished in partnership with other agencies, such as Palm Beach County, the Florida Department of Environmental Protection - Florida Communities Trust, the Loxahatchee River Preservation Initiative, and Florida Fish and Wildlife Conservation Commission.

 Properties purchased through the 2004 Open Space Bond Program: